 1. Account and policy requirements

-You need active and verified accounts on both ends.
+You need active and verified accounts on both platforms.
 TikTok Shop and Shopify have separate approval processes, and both must be complete.

 Not all Shopify products are ready to sync as-is.
 TikTok Shop has strict formatting and data structure rules.